-Understanding QEEG Brain Mapping
+Understanding QEEG Brain Mapping in Denver

-QEEG (Quantitative electroencephalography) Brain mapping collects data through measuring electrical activity in that brain that is correlated with behavioral functioning.
+QEEG (Quantitative electroencephalography) Brain mapping therapy collects data through measuring electrical activity in that brain that is correlated with behavioral functioning.
 The patterns that are learned from a brain map help mental health care providers understand client behaviors they are aiming to change, including barriers to behavioral change.
 This assessment also helps validate clients in understanding where behaviors stem from.

-Whether patterns are associated with trauma, poor sleep quality, hormonal disruptions, etc, QEEG Brain maps are a tool growing in popularity for their comprehensive nature.
+Whether patterns are associated with trauma, poor sleep quality, hormonal disruptions, etc, QEEG Brain Maps are a tool growing in popularity for their comprehensive nature.
 As a source of information (not a diagnostic tool) to help supplement counseling, brain mapping supplements therapeutic work effortlessly.

 Why is QEEG Brain Mapping Important?